AWS EC2

 - Large memory capacity

-- High-performance databases
+- High-performance databases, in-memory caches

 -